-From a cheapo point of view (this is why you’re here, right?) few things can match temples and shrines in terms of value for money.
+From a cheapo point of view (this is why you’re here, right?) few things can match temples and shrines in terms of value for money and Nezu shrine is no exception.
 Granted, not all temples are Kyoto’s Kingakuji in terms of scenic beauty or Asakusa’s Sensoji in terms of size and popularity but if you look a little closer, you can find little (and not so little) gems that could make you visit to Tokyo unforgettable by forgetting you are in Tokyo.

 One such case is the Nezu Jinja, the main shrine of the Nezu area, northwest of Ueno Park and one of the oldest shrines in Japan.
 Even if we don’t take the legends at face value and it wasn’t really founded by prince Yamato Takeru about 1300 years back, the present structure is pretty much intact since the mid-Edo period (i.e. 1705) which makes it one of the few actually old temples/shrines in the metropolis; remember that most of what we call Tokyo today has been created post-war since the March 1945 air raids pretty much destroyed everything.